nongdenchet/structured_rails_app/README.md

 - The architecture is inspired by [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html)
 - Using common pattern in rails like: `Service Object`, `Form Object`, `Policy`, `Query Object`.
 - Components:
-    1. `Controller` does nothing than delegate each action to `Service` (automatically).
-Controller will discover appropriate service
+    1. `Controller` does nothing than delegate each action to `Operation` (automatically).
+Controller will discover appropriate operation

         For example:
         ```ruby